What is a Clause

-A dependent clause cannot function on its own because it leaves an idea or thought unfinished.
-It is also called subordinate clause.
-Dependent clauses help the independent clauses complete the sentence.
-A dependent clause alone cannot form a complete sentence.
+It cannot function on its own because it leaves an idea or thought unfinished.
+It is also called a subordinate clause.
+These help the independent clauses complete the sentence.
+Alone, it cannot form a complete sentence.

 - When I was dating Daina, I had an accident.

 - I know the man who stole the watch.